amyjko/info461/teaching-guide.md

 # INFO 461 Teaching Guide

+## Pre-quarter action items

+* Copy the previous year's Canvas
+* Update the Canvas due dates
+* Update the syllabus link on the Canvas web page
+* Update the schedule on the course website
+* Create a Slack team for the class
+* Create a #questions channel for questions
+* Invite all students to the Slack team

 ## Student context to be aware of

 * Many students will be doing capstone projects that also involve software engineering teamwork.
 They will be struggling to balance their efforts in both projects.